a16z/helios/README.md

 ## Telegram

-If you are having trouble with Helios or are considering contributing, feel free to join our telegram [here](https://t.me/+IntDY_gZJSRkNTJj).
+If you are having trouble with Helios or are considering contributing, feel free to join our Telegram [here](https://t.me/+IntDY_gZJSRkNTJj).

 ## Disclaimer